 Epic fantasy is often defined by prophecy, destiny, and chosen heroes.The Fractured Star Chronicles begins where certainty ends.This planned ten-book epic fantasy series explores a world shaped not by fulfilled destiny, but by fractured prophecy, suppressed power, and historical erasure.
 Magic is constrained.
 Truth is incomplete.
 And belief itself becomes a weapon.The saga begins with The Sundering Prophecy, the opening novel that ignites a long-form story built for readers who crave immersive worlds, moral ambiguity, and deep narrative payoff.

+A Dark Fantasy World Built on Fracture The world of The Fractured Star Chronicles did not collapse overnight.
+It fractured slowly—along elemental, political, and ideological lines.
+Magic fractured first.
+Kingdoms followed.
 Across the series, readers encounter civilizations shaped by fear of power, institutions founded on incomplete truths, and cultures that treat prophecy not as guidance, but as law.
 Each book peels back another layer of history, revealing how misunderstanding can reshape reality itself.
+At the heart of the series is a central question: What happens when prophecy is wrong, or worse, deliberately altered?

 The First Book in the SeriesThe Sundering Prophecy serves as the foundation for the entire saga.
 Rather than introducing a traditional “chosen one,” the novel focuses on absence, on what is missing from the historical record, and why.A prophecy believed to define the fate of the world is revealed to be incomplete.
 A name is erased.
 A truth is buried.
 And from that silence, the story begins to move.This first book establishes the series’ core themes: